wimmerb/MidiSnapPad/README.md

 -------------------------|-------------------------|-------------------------
 ![Alt text](/Screenshots/screen_dry.png?raw=true "Optional Title") | ![Alt text](/Screenshots/screen_wet.png?raw=true "Optional Title") | ![Alt text](/Screenshots/screen_interp.png?raw=true "Optional Title")

 The columns **State 1** and **State 2** show the selector perfectly aligned to specific states ("snapshots").
-The **Interpolated** column give an example of how we can smoothly transition between 2 "snapshots": Look for "Reverb" and "Detune" parameters.
-Note that the selector is not perfectly aligned and the parameters (e.g.  "Sustain") are influenced by the left neighbouring states.
+The **Interpolated** column gives an example of how we can smoothly transition between 2 "snapshots": Look for the "Reverb" and "Detune" parameters.
+Note that the selector is not perfectly aligned and the parameters (e.g.  "Sustain") are influenced by the states neighbouring on the left.

 ## Build Instructions